Setup

 \[\begin{align*} \pi(\mbx) &= \mbbeta^\top \mbx = \sum_{j=1}^p \beta_j x_j. \end{align*}\]

-1. The linear model produces probabilities \(\pi(\mbx) \in \reals\) instead of just over the valid range \([0,1]\), so the model is necessarily misspecified.
+The obvious problem is that this linear model produces probabilities or expectations \(\pi(\mbx) \in \reals\) instead of just over the valid range \([0,1]\), which is clearly misspecified!

 Logistic Regression#